Real World Interfaces logo

 Patterns by someone I lent my Devil Fish to.
 Knobulation by Robin Whittle.
 The Devil Fish is being processed by the LXP-1 reverb.
 Three patterns cycle continually.
 Initially not all the notes are audible because the Filter Tracking pot is set high enough that the low notes cause the filter frequency to drop below the first harmonic of the oscillator.
 I am also manipulating the Overdrive, Cut Off, Resonance, Env Mod and Filter FM pots, as well as the Devil Fish's volume into the reverb.

-Shift-click to save extra-Hi-Fi MP3: rw12-256.mp3 3,334
+Hi-Fi MP3: rw12-256.mp3 3,334

 kbytes